— Mary Oliver

 Intend keeps things fresh with a new list of intentions every day.

 You probably accomplish more than you think—you just never stop to notice!

-Daily, weekly, monthly and annually, Complice shows you your progress towards your goals, allowing you to visualize success and learn from setbacks.
+Daily, weekly, monthly, quarterly, and annually, Intend shows you your progress towards your goals, allowing you to visualize success and learn from setbacks.

 "I had goals to work on my personal image and apply to faculty jobs and I got a tenure track position!"